intro

 2

-Let’s now find out the benefits of using SQL subqueries.
+Time to discover the benefits of using SQL subqueries.

 Why Use SQL Subqueries?

 Subqueries are particularly useful because they allow you to embed specific query logic into a more general query.
 Thus, by running a single query, you can get results that would naturally require multiple queries.
-This can lead to benefits in terms of readability, maintainability, and even performance.
+That can lead to benefits in terms of readability, maintainability, and even performance.

 1